South Bound Brook, New Jersey

-South Bound Brook is a borough in Somerset County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 4,563, reflecting an increase of 71 (+1.6%) from the 4,492 counted in the 2000 Census, which had in turn increased by 307 (+7.3%) from the 4,185 counted in the 1990 Census.
+South Bound Brook is a borough in Somerset County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 4,863, an increase of 300 (+6.6%) from the 2010 census count of 4,563, which in turn reflected an increase of 71 (+1.6%) from the 4,492 counted in the 2000 census.

 What is now South Bound Brook was originally formed as a town within Franklin Township.
 On March 16, 1869, the name of the community was changed to Bloomington, which lasted until May 29, 1891, when the name reverted to South Bound Brook town.
 South Bound Brook was incorporated as an independent borough by an act of the New Jersey Legislature on April 11, 1907, based on the results of a referendum held on May 1, 1907.

 History

 The area had historically been occupied by the Lenape Native Americans.
 The first European settlement was in 1681 and a community was established near the Bound Brook stream of the same name, which flows into the Raritan River via the Green Brook on the eastern side of the borough.
 The brook, which was mentioned as a boundary in a Native American deed, provides the source of the borough's name.